-We will next discuss secure routing protocols in different settings:

-intra-domain (IGP), inter-domain (EGP), and future generation networks.

-Routing protocols, especially IGPs, have been running in a relatively benign environment, with the development of new applications and more hosts/IOTs are being added to the network, security is becoming more and more critical.
+Routing protocols, especially IGPs, have been running in a relatively benign environment.
+With the development of new applications, it is critical for the network to provide non-disrupted service especially to high value traffic.
+Also considering more hosts/IOTs are being added to the network, security is becoming more and more critical.